Search programs

 Earning a master’s degree isn’t the only way for bachelor’s degree holders to further their education and improve their career outlook.
 Your other options include:

 • Certificate programs: Many colleges offer post-baccalaureate certificate programs, which allow you to expand your skill set and earn an extra educational credential at a much lower cost than master’s degree programs (they tend to require around 10 to 20 credit hours, while master’s degree programs typically require 30 to 60 credit hours).
-For example, students who graduate with a Bachelor’s in Sociology could then pursue a Certificate in Social Entrepreneurship rather than a Master’s in Sociology.
+Because they require fewer credits, they take less time to complete, and they usually don’t have extra components like internships or thesis projects.
+Popular graduate certificate options include human resources, finance, and nursing.

-• Bootcamps: These accelerated educational programs tend to focus on specific technology skills, such as a particular coding language or software platform.
-Bootcamps are a great option for professionals who would like to become more proficient with the latest technology in their field (e.g. Bachelor’s in Marketing graduates should consider taking a digital marketing bootcamp that will teach them how to use tools like HubSpot and Google Analytics).
+• Bootcamps: These accelerated educational programs focus on specific technology skills, such as a particular coding language or software platform.
+Bootcamps are an excellent option for professionals who want to become more proficient with the latest technology in their field (e.g., Bachelor’s in Marketing graduates should consider taking a digital marketing bootcamp that will teach them how to use tools like HubSpot and Google Analytics).

 Whether you choose a master’s degree program or a less involved alternative, making any sort of effort to learn more about your occupation will likely result in better outcomes for your career.